-11 Concerned nartiace 1 Concerned pai ties.
+(For the use of capacity for a period greater than one timetable year)

-INAMEN JIN - AUNLL IVILIVI (IVIOU =1)
+• • ACF Applicant

-(For the use of capacity y for a period gre ater than one ti metable year)
+1, Porte de France on one hand Adress on the other hand

-1) Concerned parties:
+L-4360 Esch-sur-Alzette

-ACF 1, Porte de France L-4360 Esch-sur-Alzette on one hand Applicant Adress on the other hand
+2) Purpose of the framework-agreement

-2) Purpose of the framework k-agreement
+Number of train paths requested by a candidate per hour or during a certain moment of the day on a certain line with a definition of the characteristics of this capacity during the timetable years " Year 1 " to " Year 2-5 ").

-Number of train paths requested the day on a certain line with a detimetable years " Year 1 " to " Ye efinition of the char
+The ACF guarantees that it will provide the desired number of train paths per hour or during a certain moment of the day on a certain line with the wanted definition of the characteristics during the timetable period " Year 1 " to " Year 2-5 "

-The ACF guarantees that it will publications are certain moment of the contact of the contact of the timetable characteristics during the timetab day on a certain lin e with the wanted •
+2) Obligations of the concerned parties

-2) Obligations of the concerr ned parties
+The rights and obligations of the two parties are indicated in the NS.

-The rights and obligations of the the the applicant commits to order at agreement and commits to use at work agreement least% of the pa ath numbers fixed i
+The applicant commits to order at least% of the path numbers fixed in this frame-work agreement and commits to use at least% of the ordered paths concerned by this framework agreement..

-ACF commits to allocate% of the number of path s fixed in this agree ement.
+ACF commits to allocate% of the number of paths fixed in this agreement.

-Each party commits to pay a sum the obligations of the present agrework agreement • • -
+Each party commits to pay a sum of euros to the other party if it does not respect the obligations of the present agreement or causes an earlier termination of this framework agreement..

 3) Validity

-This frame-work agreement is vali id from to
+This frame-work agreement is valid fro omto

 Established in on

-For the ACF, For the appl icant,
+For the ACF, For the applicant,

-Name and signature Name and sig nature
+Name and signature Name and signature